benda95280/TamaBouchi/readme.md

 <h1 align="center">TamaBouchi - A Retro Virtual Pet for ESP32</h1>

 <p align="center">
-  A Tamagotchi-like game for the ESP32, built on the powerful <strong>EDGE (ESP32 Display Game Engine)</strong> framework.
+  A Tamagotchi-like game for the ESP32.
 Raise your own digital pet with interactive scenes, mini-games, and a dynamic world!
 </p>

 <p align="center">